-SECTION 4.
-Definition of Terms. - As used in this Act, the following terms shall mean:
+3 SEC.
+4. Definition of Terms. - As used in this Act, the following terms shall 4 mean:

-- i.
-"Access device" refers to any card, plate, code, account number, electronic serial number, personal identification number, mobile device, or other information and communications technology service, equipment or Instrumental Identifier, or other means of account access that can be used to obtain money, goods, services, or any other thing of value, or to initiate a transfer of funds in electronic form; - ii.
+- ii.
 "Account-based disbursement" refers to the disbursement of funds such as salaries, wages, allowances, and social benefits, among others, directly into the transaction account of the intended recipient held in any Bangko Sentral ng Pilipinas (BSP)-supervised entity as chosen and specified by the intended recipient; - iii.
 "Basic deposit account (BDA)" refers to the deposit product offered by banks as defined under the BSP Manual of Regulations for Banks and its implementing guidelines; - iv.
-"Digital collection" refers to a mode of payment wherein businesses and citizens make payments to the government, including but not limited to, taxes, fees, and tolls, using a digital device such as mobile phone, point of sale, or computer.
+"Digital collection" refers to a mode of payment wherein businesses and citizens make payments to the government, including but not limited to taxes, fees, and tolls, using a digital device such as mobile phone, point of sale, or computer.
 Payments can be made with bank transfers, electronic money, and payment cards including credit, debit, prepaid, or stored-value cards, among others; - v.
-"Digital disbursement" refers to a mode of payment whereby disbursement of money or equivalent electronic representations of legal tender, for purposes of paying government expenditures, is made by
+"Digital disbursement" refers to a mode of payment whereby disbursement of money or equivalent electronic representations of legal tender, for purposes of paying government expenditures, is made by crediting the target recipient's transaction account through advice to debit or electronic fund transfer facilitated by any government agency or instrumentality through their respective servicing bank;

-1 crediting the target recipient's transactions account through advice to 2 debit or electronic fund transfer facilitated by any government agency or instrumentality through their respective servicing bank; 3 vi.
-"Digital Payments" refers to monetary payment transactions between 4 two parties through a digital payment instrument in which both the 5 payer and the payee use an electronic channel; 6 7 vii.
-"Electronic fund transfer" refers to a transfer of funds between two transaction accounts in the same or different BSP-supervised financial 8 9 institutions which are initiated and received using electronic devices and channels to transmit payment instructions; 10 11 viii.
-"Electronic money (e-money)" refers to electronically-stored monetary 12 value which is issued in accordance with the BSP Manual of Regulations for Banks and the manual of regulations for non-bank financial 13 14 institutions; 15 İX.
-"Financial inclusion" refers to the state wherein there is effective access 16 to a wide range of financial products and services for all Filipinos; "Government Servicing Payment Service Provider (PSP)" refers to bank 17 X. and non-bank PSPs authorized to accept government funds and perform 18 payment services on behalf of government entities.
-This includes 19 20 authorized government depository banks (AGDBS) as defined by Department of Finance (DOF) regulations; 21 xi.
-"Information security standards" refers to standards which aim to 22 protect and secure the confidentiality, integrity, availability, authenticity, 23 and non-repudiation of information and the data privacy of users of any 24 digital payment platforms and other parties involved therein; 25 "Merchant" refers to a person or entity engaged in buying and selling 26 xii.
-27 merchandise, purchasing of services, skills or expertise, and leasing of goods and services; 28 29 xiii.
-"Micro-payment transactions" refers to low-value payments including but not limited to payments to sari-sari store owners, wet market 30 31 vendors, as well as tricycle and jeepney drivers, the actual thresholds of 32 which shall be determined by the BSP, pursuant to the objectives of this xiv.
-"Payment Service Provider (PSP)" refers to an entity, such as bank or non-bank electronic money issuer, that provides payment services to end-users, such as consumers, merchants, and billers, including government institutions;
+- vi.
+"Digital Payments" refers to monetary payment transactions between two parties through a digital payment instrument in which both the payer and the payee use an electronic channel; - vii.
+"Electronic fund transfer" refers to a transfer of funds between two transaction accounts in the same or different BSP-supervised financial institutions which are initiated and received using electronic devices and channels to transmit payment instructions; - viii.
+"Electronic money (e-money)" refers to electronically-stored monetary value which is issued in accordance with the BSP Manual of Regulations for Banks and the manual of regulations for non-bank financial institutions; - ix.
+"Financial inclusion" refers to the state wherein there is effective access to a wide range of financial products and services for all Filipinos; - x.
+"Government Servicing Payment Service Provider (PSP)" refers to bank and nor-bank PSPs authorized to accept government funds and perform payment services on behalf of government entities.
+This includes authorized government depository banks (AGDBS) as defined by Department of Finance (DOF) regulations; - 18 xi.
+"Information security standards" refers to standards which aim to protect 19 and secure the confidentiality, integrity, availability, authenticity, and non-20 repudiation of information and the data privacy of users of any digital 21 payment platforms and other parties involved therein; - xii.
+"Merchant" refers to a person or entity engaged in buying and selling merchandise, purchasing of services, skills, or expertise, and leasing of goods and services; - xiii.
+"Micro-payment transactions" refers to low-value payments including but not limited to payments to sari-sari store owners, wet market vendors, as well as tricycle and jeepney drivers, the actual thresholds of which shall be determined by the BSP, pursuant to the objectives of this Act; - xiv.
+"Payment Service Provider (PSP)" refers to an entity, such as bank or non bank electronic money issuer, that provides payment services to end-users, such as consumers, merchants, and billers, including government institutions;